squirrelogic/plane-sync/CONTRIBUTING.md

-# Contributing to Plane Importer
+# Contributing to Plane Sync

 We love your input!
-We want to make contributing to Plane Importer as easy and transparent as possible, whether it's:
+We want to make contributing to Plane Sync as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code